UCL-MSC-RAI-COMP0240/UCL-MSC-RAI-COMP0240.github.io/docs/7_challenge_multi_drone.md

 ![schematic](images/7_schematic.png)

-## Hardware Challenge Event at HereEast 26th March
+## Hardware Challenge Event at HereEast 16th and 23rd March

-In your groups, you will be given the opportunity to run a viable solution on real crazyflies on the 26th March and / or 2nd April at UCL HereEast - this is an optional non-assessed task.
+In your groups, you will be given the opportunity to run a viable solution on real crazyflies - this is an non-assessed task.
+But participation is required as part of the group assessment process.

 I encourage as many groups as possible to join the event.
 We will be maintaining a leaderboard and points will be awarded based on success rate, reconfigurablity and time taken.
 A sign up sheet will be provided.